komiwalnut/lazy-signal-fire/README.md

 ### Setting Up a Cron Job

-To run the script automatically every 13 hours in UTC time:
+To run the script automatically at 00:00 UTC and 13:00 UTC every day:
 1. Find your project's absolute path:
    ```
    pwd